bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 documented or obvious interface that can be used for configuration or optimization.

-While the miniDLNA configuration file provides options that allow for targeted scanning of particular folders for particular types of content, Townky on the Seagate Central is setup to blindly catalog everything in the Public folder regardless of whether it's appropriate to share to media players on the network.
+The miniDLNA configuration file provides options that allow for targeted scanning of particular folders for particular types of content.
+Twonky is setup to blindly catalog everything in the Public folder regardless of whether it's appropriate to share to media players on the network.